-A. Just some nobody on the Internet with a lot of opinions on video games, both retro and contemporary.
+A. Just some nobody on the Internet who likes classic video games and not much else.

 Q. Where is your screen name from?
 When did you start using it?

 A. From an old Malcolm in the Middle episode.
 I shortened it to "Spoony" due to character limitations on IRC, then later appended a Fist of the North Star reference after growing tired of having a rather obnoxious video game meme parroted at me constantly.